tobjaw/taskfile-parts/IMPLEMENTATION.md

 - `package` (package, default: pkgs.go-task) - go-task package to use
 - `excludeTasks` (list of strings, default: []) - Tasks to exclude from generation
 - `generatePackages` (bool, default: true) - Whether to generate packages
-- `yamlConverter` (package, default: pkgs.yj) - YAML to JSON converter
+- `shell` (attrs, default: {}) - Customize the auto-generated devShell
+- `shellHook.*` - Shell hook configuration options

 ### 2. YAML Parsing with IFD

-The module uses Import From Derivation (IFD) to parse YAML:
+The module uses Import From Derivation (IFD) to parse YAML at evaluation time:

 1. Uses `pkgs.runCommand` to convert `Taskfile.yml` to JSON using `yj`
 2. Reads the JSON file with `builtins.readFile` and parses with `builtins.fromJSON`
 3. Extracts task definitions from the parsed structure

+**Why IFD?**
+- Nix has no built-in YAML parser
+- This is the only way to read actual Taskfile.yml files
+- It's fast (< 1 second for `yj` build) and results are cached
+- This is the standard approach (similar to `pkgs.formats.yaml` in nixpkgs)

+**Cross-Platform Compatibility:**
+- The YAML parser is built ONCE using x86_64-darwin (not per-system)
+- Works on Apple Silicon Macs via Rosetta 2 translation
+- Works on Intel Macs natively
+- Can be substituted from binary cache on Linux systems
+- Uses `preferLocalBuild` to avoid remote builder complexity
+- This design allows evaluating all platforms without needing remote builders
+- Supports: x86_64-linux, aarch64-linux, x86_64-darwin, aarch64-darwin

 ### 3. Dynamic App Generation